SamuelAlev/eslint-config/README.md

 [![npm](https://img.shields.io/npm/v/@salev/eslint-config)](https://npmjs.com/package/@salev/eslint-config)

 -   Single quotes, with semi
--   Designed to work with TypeScript, React and Tailwind out of the box
+-   Designed to work with TypeScript and React out of the box
 -   Lint also for JSON, YAML, Markdown
 -   Sorted imports, dangling commas
 -   Reasonable defaults, best practices, only one-line of config